Hilary Hahn

 Hilary Hahn (born November 27, 1979) is an American violinist.
-She has performed throughout the world as a soloist with leading orchestras and conductors and as a recitalist.
+A three-time Grammy Award winner, she has performed throughout the world as a soloist with leading orchestras and conductors, and as a recitalist.
 She is an avid supporter of contemporary classical music, and several composers have written works for her, including concerti by Edgar Meyer and Jennifer Higdon, partitas by Antón García Abril, two serenades for violin and orchestra by Einojuhani Rautavaara, and a violin and piano sonata by Lera Auerbach.

 Early life and education

-Hahn was born in Lexington, Virginia, on November 27, 1979, and grew up in Baltimore, Maryland.
+Hahn was born in Lexington, Virginia, on November 27, 1979, and grew up in the Baltimore, Maryland, area.
 Her father, Steve Hahn, was a journalist and librarian; her paternal great-grandmother was from Bad Dürkheim in Germany.
-Her mother Anne was an accountant.
+Her mother, Anne, was an accountant.

 A musically precocious child, Hahn began playing the violin one month before her fourth birthday in the Suzuki Program of Baltimore's Peabody Institute.
-She participated in a Suzuki class for a year.
-From 1985 to 1990 she studied in Baltimore under Klara Berkovich.
+She studied using the Suzuki method until age five before studying in Baltimore under Klara Berkovich from 1985 to 1990.

-In 1990, at age ten, she was admitted to the Curtis Institute of Music in Philadelphia, where she studied with Jascha Brodsky for seven years.
+In 1990, at age ten, she was admitted to the Curtis Institute of Music in Philadelphia, where she studied for seven years with Jascha Brodsky, who had been a student of Eugène Ysaÿe.
 She learned the études of Kreutzer, Ševčík, Gaviniès and Rode, Paganini's Caprices, 28 violin concertos, and chamber works and assorted showpieces.

-At 16 she completed the Curtis Institute's university requirements, but she remained for several years to pursue elective courses until her graduation in May 1999 with a Bachelor of Music degree.
+At 16 she completed the Curtis Institute's university requirements, but she remained for an additional three years to pursue elective courses until her graduation in May 1999 with a Bachelor of Music degree.
 During this time she studied violin with Jaime Laredo and studied chamber music with Felix Galimir and Gary Graffman.

-She also spent four summers in the total-immersion language programs in German, French and Japanese at Middlebury College.
+She also spent four summers in the total-immersion language programs in German, French, and Japanese at Middlebury College.